-We are experienced in coaching young adults, adults, and seniors who have been effected by childhood trauma and/or who are caring or friends with someone with a trauma history.
+We are experienced in supporting a wide spectrum of adults from young adults to those in their senior years who have been effected by childhood trauma and/or who are caring or friends with someone with a trauma history.

 We want to give you the best possible guidance wherever you are in your life.